DeadCodeProductions/dead/README.md

 - `marker.txt`: Which function is not elimiated in one compiler but the other.
 - `interesting_settings.json`: Contains which compilers elimiate the marker and which not.
 - `scenario.json`: What the settings were in which the case was found.
 - `reduced_code_X.c`: Reduced code from `code.c`.
+Does not exist if case was not reduced.
 - `bisection_X.c`: Where the case bisects to.
+Does not exist if case was not bisected.

 ## Overview of important files
-- `bisector.py`: Bisects a given interesting case
+- `bisector.py`: Bisects a given interesting case.
-- `builder.py`: Builds the compiler
+- `builder.py`: Builds the compiler.
-- `checker.py`: Checks if a given case is interesting
+- `checker.py`: Checks if a given case is interesting.
-- `generator.py`: Finds new interesing cases
+- `generator.py`: Finds new interesting cases.
 - `patcher.py`: Automatically finds the region in the history where a patch needs to be applied.
-- `reducer.py`: Reduce the code of a given
+- `reducer.py`: Reduce the code of a given.

 ## FAQ
+### I want to do XYZ.
+How?
+Maybe there's already an option for it.
+Consult the program with `--help` for all the options.

 ### Why don't I see anything?
 Are you running with `-ll info`?

 ### The program got a commit that doesn't exist!
 If you are checking things manually: Are you sure you are looking in the right repository?

-If you are processing a case and `git` throws exeptions, try pulling `llvm-repository` and `gcc` so you are sure to have all the commits.
+If you are processing a case and `git` throws an exception, try pulling `llvm-project` and `gcc` so you are sure to have all the commits.

 ### Why does this case fail?
 Try checking it with `./debugtool.py -di -f $CASE`.
 If it says everything is ok but it is not, you have encountered a bug.
 Please drop us an e-mail.